stckvrflw/pem-spgemm/README.md

 * gcc       : 14.2.1 20241221

 How to compile:
-TODO wrap up the build system;
-The program works.
-But dependencies might need to be prepared manually.
-To reproduce: GPU with sm_86 (edit CMakeFiles.txt)
+1. mkdir -p pemspgemm/data
+2. cd pemspgemm
+3. clone this repository
+4. get rapidsrmm v24.12.00 from [rapidsrmm] and extract to pem-spgemm (cloned repo)
+5. get fastmatrixmarket v1.7.6 from [fmm] and extract to pem-spgemm (cloned repo)
+6. run "make"

 How to use:
-* A^2   : ./spgemm "path-to-.mtx-file" [0/1]
+* A^2   : ./pemspgemm "path-to-.mtx-file" [0/1]
-* A*At  : ./spgemm "path-to-.mtx-file" [0/1] 1
+* A*At  : ./pemspgemm "path-to-.mtx-file" [0/1] 1
-*** 0 to skip saving result (in COO) to file, 1 to save to file in /tmp
+*** 0 to skip saving result (in COO) to file, 1 to save to /tmp
+*** since /tmp is in RAM, make sure there is enough space.
+(e.g. result from A^2 of webbase-1M can cost more than 1.5GiB)
 *** no quote on path to mtx-file

+To reproduce: GPU with sm_86
+if using different GPU, change the "code" part in NVCC_FLAGS in the Makefile.
+Keep "compute_61" unchanged.

+Benchmark result is saved in 'data' folder
+header for the csv:
+matrix,flop,C_nnz,compression_ratio,step1_time,step2_time,step3_time,pem_spgemm_time,GFlops,A_conversion_kernel_time,tileCSR_conversion_time

 [ansorge]: https://github.com/RichardAns/CUDA-Programs
 [thrust]: https://developer.nvidia.com/thrust